-Promotion of health while reducing costs has been the driving force behind these trends.
+Promotion of health at less cost has been the driving force behind these trends.
 An example of a shift in emphasis is the concept of health itself: The focus is changing from illness to wellness.
 Such a change requires new methods and settings for wellness promotion, although the treatment of illness continues to be the primary goal of the health services delivery system.
-The ACA is moving towards that direction, partly by shifting focus from disease treatment to disease prevention (see details in Chapter 2), better health outcomes for individuals and communities, and lower health care costs.

-Significance for Health Care Practitioners
+Significance for Health Care Practitioners and Policymakers

-An understanding of the intricacies within the health services system would be beneficial to all those who come in contact with the system.
+An understanding of the health care delivery system is essential for managers and policy makers.
+In fact, an understanding of the intricacies within the health services system would be beneficial to all those who come in contact with the system.
 In their respective training programs, health professionals, such as physicians, nurses, technicians, therapists, dietitians, and pharmacists, as well as others, may understand their own individual roles but remain ignorant of the forces outside their profession that could significantly impact current and future practices.
 An understanding of the health care delivery system can attune health professionals to their relationship with the rest of the health care environment.
-It can help them understand changes and the impact of those changes on their own practice.
+It can help them better understand changes and the potential impact of those changes on their own practice.
 Adaptation and relearning are strategies that can prepare health professionals to cope with an environment that will see ongoing change long into the future.
-For example, many of the ACA's requirements present both opportunities and challenges for health care practitioners.
-For example, besides increasing the number of the insured who will flock to providers to receive services, the ACA places additional responsibilities on providers to deliver services in a more coordinated manner while also improving the quality of care.
-However, health care practitioners are concerned that changes in the ACA regarding health care financing may affect the availability of adequate and sustainable funding as they make adjustments to cope with the influx of recently insured consumers who are likely to have greater health care needs than the general population.